RustThomas/Simple-Deribit-Trading-ML-bot/README.md

 # Simple-Deribit-Trading-ML-bot
 Simple implementation of an automated cryptocurrency derivatives machine learning trading bot on Deribit that uses a Darts' model to predict price direction at next time resolution then open and closes orders.

 This bot was profitable during a testing period of a few days in october 2025.
-The current parameters achieved a mean directional accuracy of 70% on the testing data with the default reg:squarederror objective function.
+The current parameters achieved a mean directional accuracy of 70% on the testing data with the default xgboost ```reg:squarederror``` objective function.
 However, manual trading proved to generate larger profits.

 Significant tuning and changes are likely needed, including model, data and covariates.
 Consider user defined metrics and be aware of Regime Shifts.